Did you know that a lot of historical figures and many of the greatest celebrities kept a diary?

-Even if you do not like the idea of analysing your dreams, knowing your innermost thoughts could be enlightening.
-The very act of writing a diary of your dreams is fascinating and could be very therapeutic: this way you would have the opportunity to scrutinise your unconscious fantasies.
+Even if you do not like the idea of analyzing your dreams, knowing your innermost thoughts could be enlightening.
+The very act of writing a diary of your dreams is fascinating and could be very therapeutic: this way you would have the opportunity to scrutinize your unconscious fantasies.

-Dreams are not meaningless fantasies, indeed they can tell us a lot about us.
+Dreams are not meaningless fantasies, indeed they can tell us a lot about ourselves.
 Today, psychology recognizes dreams as a process of continuous thought that takes place while we are asleep.
-Sigmund Freud first recognised the meaning and the psychological aspect of dreams, and he also encouraged his patients to keep a detailed dream diary!
+Sigmund Freud first recognized the meaning and the psychological aspect of dreams, and he also encouraged his patients to keep a detailed dream diary!